rdpeng/RepData_PeerAssessment1/PA1_Archer.md

 ```

-**Are there differences in activity patterns between weekdays and weekends?**
+**Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
-2. Make a panel plot containing a time series plot (i.e. 𝚝𝚢𝚙𝚎 = "𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.

 ``` {r}
 # Convert dates factor variable to Date
 activity$date <- as.Date(activity$date)